wadester/asciidoc_notes/README.md

     version to allow a2x to properly parse it).

 2. Fix the sections to use --- not === under titles (without this, a2x will fail).
+Optionally add 2nd level sections underlined with ~~~.

 3. Add spaces around bullets/pre-formatted text.
+May need to fix bullets and paragraphs interspaced with numbered lists.

-4. Fix numbered and lettered lists to use N., not N)
+4. Fix numbered and lettered lists to use N., not N) and to not mix top-level paragraphs in the middle of numbered lists.

 5. Fix links to use the link: tag.

 6. Use [start=1] to restart a list in the same block, for example after a paragraph.

-7. Convert numbered lists to use "." after them.

 This would be a sample paragraph.
 To restart the list use the [start=1] tag.

 [start=1]

 1. This is a new numbered list.
 2. And more list.
 3. Note, this will fail on GitHub....